JoshuaDull/GitHub-Desktop/_episodes/02-getting-started.md

 ### Commit & push changes to GitHub

 We've made changes to the files in our repo.
 To track these changes as a new version, we need to goto the GitHub Desktop application and 'commit' our changes.

-Commit messages
-See the Diff
+We can then 'push' our version to the GitHub repo so our changes are reflected in the public repository.

+GitHub Desktop will display the differnces between each file we've updated or added to the repo.
+If it is a text file, you'll see the line-by-line changes to the file.
+While Git can track changes for files like images, the differences will not be compareable in the Desktop application.

+* Add Screenshot showing diff

-Push changes to GitHub
+> ### Commit and push changes to GitHub
+> Now we can commit a new version of the repo and push our changes to GitHub so our collaborators can see the latest version.
+>1.
+Check the difference between the versions.
+>2.
+Write a descriptive commit message (See callout below for more on commit messages).
-View changes on GitHub
+>3.
+Push the changes to GitHub by click 'Push'.
+>4.
+Check your GitHub account to verify the commit was pushed to your public repo.
+>
+{: .checklist}

+* Add Screenshot

+> ### Commit messages
+>Commit messages are required for each version of a repo.
+It is best practice for a commit meesage to be a short, but descriptive summary of the major changes to this verison.
+>Think of a commit message as the human readable identifier for each version.
+View the [wiki](https://wiki.openstack.org/wiki/GitCommitMessages#Information_in_commit_messages) for more information on commit message best practices.
+>
+{: .callout}

 ### Edit & Commit on GitHub.com

 You can also edit files and commit changes using the GitHub.com site.
 You can only edit repos that you own or have been given edit permissions to.

+>### Working on GitHub.com
+>Let's edit our README file directly fromthe GitHub.com site.
+Make sure you are logged in to your account.
+>1.
+Go to GitHub.com and find the repo we created for this workshop.
+>2.
+Click on the README.md file.
+This will take you to another page.
+>3.
+Click on the pencil icon for 'Edit'.
+>4.
+Add a new line to this file.
+>5.
+Create a commit message and click 'Commit changes'.
+>
+{: .checklist}

-We will 'fetch' changes to the repo made through GitHub.com using GitHub Desktop.
+After editing files on GitHub.com, we can 'fetch' changes to the repo made through GitHub.com using GitHub Desktop.
 This will sync our local repository to match the version on GitHub.com.

+Before proceeding to the next episode, be sure to open GitHub Desktop, select your repo, and click 'fetch'.
+Now your local files should match any edits you made using GitHub.com.